roytang/blog/content/notes/2019/05/1128248805638336512/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/1128248805638336512/
+title: ''
 ---

-RT [@JohnCena](https://twitter.com/JohnCena/): Life is a state of constant motion.
+Life is a state of constant motion.
 Whether that motion is forward or backwards is up to the one living the life.